 Co-Executive Director & Co-Managing Director, Feature Contest & Retreat

 With many years’ experience as a story editor and consultant for studios, networks, and cable, Leslie Dallas brings a unique marriage of science and art to her work.

-She recently signed on with LABS-Los Angeles-Beijing Studios, fronted by former Fox executive, Al Ovadia, with a $300 million film fund.
-Leslie is scheduled to work on upcoming properties in science fiction, thrillers, animation, action-adventure and comedy.
+Leslie recently signed on with LABS-Los Angeles-Beijing Studios, fronted by former Fox executive, Al Ovadia, with a $300 million film fund.
+She is scheduled to work on upcoming properties in science fiction, thrillers, animation, action-adventure and comedy.

 Currently in talks to develop her series, MAKING GOD LAUGH, she’s also developing a feature on the 1980’s L.A. rock scene, DOWNEY GIRLS, and a one-act play about the friendship between Nora Ephron and Lena Dunham, CRAZY SALAD.

 As a consultant, she’s assisted with developing several feature and series projects, including assignments with NBC, Sony, and Fox 2000.